What Is An Exclusive Listing?

 A quick call to the City’s Office of Permits and Enforcement can help an agent or buyer (or even a seller, if there is any confusion) to find out the status of a license and what steps need to be taken to transfer that license to the new owner:

 850 Coxwell Ave., 2nd Floor Toronto

 Ontario, M4C 5R1

 Office Hours of Operation:

-Monday to Friday 8:00 a.m. – 4:00 p.m.
+Monday to Friday, 8:00 a.m. – 4:00 p.m.

-This article is written by Fox Marin Sales Representative, Ian Busher.
+This article is written by Fox Marin Broker, Ian Busher.
 With an extensive background in carpentry and contracting, Ian is our resident “Renovations Expert”!
 He takes pride in his ability to assess the quality and condition of a house.
 This, in tandem with his talent for speaking to the feasibility and cost of potential renovations, and his eye for the aesthetic details of a property, makes him a powerful partner for anyone looking to buy a home in the Toronto real estate market.